s-ball/CRBTree/Readme.md

  to the next existing element when the passed key is not found
 * delete elements from the tree
 * iterate the tree from the beginning or from a key
-* destroy a whole tree in a single operation and optionaly release its elements if passed a deleting function
+* destroy a whole tree in a single operation and optionally release its elements if passed a deleting function
 * duplicate a tree

-To allow a simpler usage to build native extensions for other languages, for example a C extension for Python, the library can use a comparison function taking a third argument (a pointer to integer) to signal abnormal conditions like non comparable objects.
+To allow a simpler usage to build native extensions for other languages, for example a C extension for Python, the library can use a comparison function taking a third argument (a pointer to integer) to signal abnormal conditions like non-comparable objects.

 Bulk insertions from an array of elements or from another tree should be added in a future version.